The principles used in regenerative agriculture are not new concepts to many, but the terminology may be.

 With regenerative agriculture, you are not just sustaining the current land resource so that it can continue to be used in the future.
 You are actually improving what is there, leaving it better for future generations.

-Our view of regenerative ranching shares much in common with holistic management (see below), particularly its emphasis on setting goals, the interconnectedness of the land (which includes people and profitability) and ecological processes (water, nutrient and energy cycles in addition to community dynamics), and monitoring and adjusting as needed.
+Our view of regenerative ranching shares much in common with holistic management (see below), particularly its emphasis on setting goals, the interconnectedness of the land (which includes people and profitability) and ecological processes (water cycle, nutrient cycle and energy flow in addition to community dynamics), and monitoring and adjusting as needed.

 However, our view of regenerative ranching is more broadly focused on rebuilding organic matter, carbon and biodiversity in grazing land soils, whether that is on introduced pasture, cropland on which annual forages are grown or native rangeland.
 (Holistic management is most applicable on native range.)